zachvalenta/jvns.ca/source/_posts/2016-06-13-should-you-be-scared-of-signals.markdown

 Next, my **terminal**.
 You know when you resize your terminal and it reflows all the text?
 That's it receiving a whole bunch of SIGWINCH (window change) signals, and updating its size and then redrawing everything accordingly.
 This one made me feel better because a terminal is a Complicated Program, but it is totally handling lots of signals okay all the time!

 When a child process of yours exits, you get a SIGCHLD signal.
-I think this is how my shell konws to report to me that a process has exited.
+I think this is how my shell knows to report to me that a process has exited.

 [@geofft](https://twitter.com/geofft) also said that "**the JVM** uses signal handlers to implement cross-thread stop-the-world GC"